Improved Convergence Rate of Nested Simulation with LSE on Sieve: LSE on Sieve

 we have

 \end{theorem}

 Theorem \ref{thm:LSE_sieve} considers both the sample sizes $n$ of outer scenario $\{\BFx_i\}$ and $m$ of the inner scenarios $\{y_{ij}\}$.
 From this theorem, the MSE of the LSE can be decomposed into two parts: the estimation error $\mathcal{O}_p(\delta_{n,m})$ and the approximation error $\|f_{n,m}^*-f\|_n$.
-In simple terms, the estimation error increases with the complexity of $\mathcal{F}_{n,m}$, while the approximation error tends to decrease when $\mathcal{F}_{n,m}$ effectively approximates the underlying function $f$.
+Specially, the $\delta_{m,n}$ corresponds to variance and the $\|f^*_{n,m}-f\|_n$ corresponds to bias of the estimator.
+Fundamentally, for a function class $\CalF_{m,n}$ with high complexity, the associated probability distribution in Theorem \ref{thm:LSE_sieve} is likely to exhibit a heavier tail, leading to increased variance.
+Conversely, a function class $\mathcal{F}_{m,n}$ of high complexity is also capable of closely approximating the true underlying function, resulting in reduced bias.
+Hence, $\delta_{m,n}$ and $\|f^*-f\|_n$ encapsulate the concept of a bias-variance trade-off in non-parametric problem settings.